llvm/llvm-project/clang/docs/ClangSYCLLinker.rst

     -help-hidden                  Display all available options
-    -help                         Display available options (--help-hidden for more) --library-path=<dir>          Set the library path for SYCL device libraries -o <path>                     Path to file to write output --save-temps                  Save intermediate results
+    -help                         Display available options (--help-hidden for more) --library-path=<dir>          Set the library path for SYCL device libraries --device-libs=<value>         A comma separated list of device libraries that are linked during the device link -o <path>                     Path to file to write output --save-temps                  Save intermediate results
     --triple <value>              Specify the target triple.